skip to Main Content

 If the renewal fee is not paid within the prescribed time, the patent will be revoked, and during the period between revocation and restoration, the patent owner cannot take any action against any infringement of the invention.
 Our patent prosecution team at IIPRD, comprised of experienced and dedicated professionals with international experience, has been assisting clients in efficiently handling patent applications during prosecution and securing patent grants.

-Our Approach – Patent Prosecution
+Our Approach to Patent Prosecution

 Prosecuting Indian Patent Applications

-Our team, which includes Patent Agents and Patent Attorney in India, has extensive experience in prosecuting patent applications filed in the Indian Patent Office.
+Our team, which includes Patent Agents and Patent Attorneys in India, has extensive experience in prosecuting patent applications filed in the Indian Patent Office.
 As part of these prosecutions, we have responded to several examination reports issued by the Indian Patent Office.

 We have also attended several hearings in the Indian Patent Office as part of the patent prosecution process.
 Our experience has helped us in thoroughly understanding the Indian Patent Act and the nuances involved in prosecuting Indian patent applications.